The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Curvature parameter and future singularity

 If we now consider $k\neq 0$, according to Eq. (\ref{eq:withk}), in analogy to the previous procedure, we can write the following expression for the first derivative of the Hubble parameter

 which leads to the following expression for the deceleration parameter

-The additional curvature-dependent term introduces a time dependence in $q_k(t)$, in sharp contrast with the flat case, see equation (\ref{eq:alw}.
-This sensitivity to curvature arises because the GO model ties the entire dark energy density to local geometric quantities, meaning that even small deviations from flatness can lead to detectable phenomenological differences.
-Since the constant parameters $\beta_{1,2}$ obey $0<\beta_{1,2}<1$, the above result shows that, in a closed universe with $k=1$, the phantom behavior persists regardless of the specific values of $\beta_{1,2}$.
+The additional curvature-dependent term introduces a time dependence in $q_k(t)$, in sharp contrast with the flat case, see equation (\ref{eq:alw}).
+This sensitivity to curvature arises because the extended GO model ties the entire dark energy density to local geometric quantities including spatial curvature, which means that even small deviations from flatness can lead to detectable phenomenological differences.
+Since the constant parameters $\beta_{1,2,3}$ obey $0<\beta_{1,2,3}<1$, the above result shows that, in a closed universe with $k=1$, the phantom behavior persists regardless of the specific values of $\beta_{1,2,3}$.
 Consequently, the condition $q_{1}(t)<-1$ is always satisfied for a closed expanding universe.
 On the other hand, for an open universe given by $k=-1$, we write

-The threshold condition $aH = (1-\beta_1)^{-1/2}$ determines the transition between the phantom regime, a cosmological constant-like behavior, and quintessence-like dynamics.
+The threshold condition $aH = [(1-\beta_{3})/(1-\beta_1)]^{1/2}$ determines the transition between the phantom regime, a cosmological constant-like behavior, and quintessence-like dynamics.
 This reflects the competition between geometric expansion and curvature: in open universes, negative curvature counteracts some of the phantom behavior, delaying its onset.
 As the universe evolves towards $t_{s}$, it passes from one phase to another.
-These conditions reveal a strong relationship between the scale factor, Hubble parameter, and the constant $\beta_{1}$.
+These conditions reveal a strong relationship between the scale factor, Hubble parameter, and the constants $\beta_{1,3}$.
 Additionally, the phantom condition $a(t_{s})H(t_{s})\rightarrow \infty$ in (\ref{eq:open}) recovers the expression (\ref{eq:alw}), which corresponds to a phantom evolution.
 In summary, while a closed universe results in an evolution similar to that of a flat universe, an open universe differs in certain respects.
 This phase structure illustrates that spatial curvature does not remove the future singularity but instead modulates the trajectory leading to it.
 This will reappear in the next section, where entropy corrections (rather than curvature) will be shown to fundamentally modify the nature of the singularity.

 We now turn to the cosmological evolution of a universe with non-zero spatial curvature.
 From Eq. (\ref{eq:diff}), we can write the following differential equation for the Hubble parameter

 which in turn results in